WesBosman/laravel-notion/README.md

     // Get all the users
     $response = $notion_user->all();

-    // Get a specific user
+    // Get a specific user from their id
     $response = $notion_user->get('your user id');

     return $response->getBody()->getContents();